 The Warsaw Radio Mast, also known as the Konstantynów Radio Tower, was designed by Jan Polak.
 Construction began in July 1970 and was completed on May 18, 1974.
 The structure was made from hollow steel tubes, which were arranged in a lattice structure.
-This allowed it to reach heights unknown of beforehand.
-Running up the centre was an elevator to allow maintenance.
+This allowed it to reach heights unknown beforehand.
+Running up the center was an elevator to allow maintenance.
 A journey from the base to the very top took a staggering 30 minutes!

 Once completed, the mast was used by Warsaw Radio-Television to transmit Program 1 using long-wave radio transmission.
-The height of the mast and strength of the transmitter meant that the mast was capable of transmitting waves as far as the United States.
+The height of the mast and the strength of the transmitter meant that the mast was capable of transmitting waves as far as the United States.

 Despite being a work of technological and engineering mastery, the building was badly maintained, and this neglect led to tragic results.
 Ten years after the mast was built, an inspection was carried out.
 The report showed extensive structural damage caused by strong winds.
-Due to the unique nature of the building, repairs were difficult to carry out and so were largely ignored.
+Due to the unique nature of the building, repairs were difficult to carry out, and so were largely ignored.
 Rather than repair it, a new stronger mast was considered but was ultimately dismissed.
 Even the repainting was left unfinished due to a lack of paint.

 At 4 p.m.
 UTC on August 8, 1991, the Warsaw Radio Mast was unable to support itself any longer.
 The mast bent in half and then snapped, destroying the top half of the structure.
-The bottom half of the structure, including the helix building and transmitter building, were left intact.
+The bottom half of the structure, including the helix building and transmitter building, was left intact.

 The collapse led to an investigation.
 The construction coordinator and division chief, who were responsible for building and maintaining the mast, were tried.
 Both were found responsible and were sentenced to two years in prison.